bob01/etx-tools/README.md

 ### Requirements
 - Supported ESC
    - YGE
-   - Scorpion
+   - Scorpion Tribunus II
    - HobbyWing v5
-- RF2 master branch (change was too big to make it into RotorFlight 2.0 release)
+   - FLYROTOR
+- RF2 v2.1

 ### Half Duplex mode
 - most ESCs use 3 wire telemetry cables with 1 signal wire and require one-wire (half-duplex) for bidirectional telemetry
 - what this means...
   1) half-duplex mode requires the ESC to be connected to the TX pin (vs RX) of the RotorFlight flight controller
      - modify the telemetry cable OR...
-     - resource remapping the serial port pins e.g. for the following controllers, using the CLI<br>
-       This is preferred as it easier and avoids using non standard cables, plus some flight controls have only 3 pin ports.
-       - FlyDragon F722 v2 w/ ESC conected to EXT (serial 3)
-         - \# resources<br>
-           resource SERIAL_RX 3 NONE<br>
-           resource SERIAL_TX 3 C11
-       - RadioMaster NEXUS
-         - \# resources<br>
-           resource SERIAL_RX 1 NONE<br>
-           resource SERIAL_TX 1 A10
-  2) enable hald-duplex mode for ESC sensor
+     - enable pin swap for the ESC sensor
       - \# master<br>
+      set esc_sensor_pinswap = ON
+  2) enable hald-duplex mode for the ESC sensor
+      - \# master<br>
       set esc_sensor_halfduplex = ON

 ### Supported ESCs
-- YGE and Scorpion have been in general use locally for some time and are considered mature
+- YGE and Scorpion Tribunus II have been in general use locally for some time and are considered mature
-- HW v5 is now available
+- HW v5
+- FLYROTOR
 - others in the works